 Our emergency department (A&E) at St Thomas’ Hospital is open as usual.

-If you are in need of urgent care, please continue to attend.
+If you are in need of urgent care, please attend.

-During the current situation, it can be confusing to know what to do but it is important that you seek help when you need it.
-Read our guidance to help you to work out how to seek help (PDF 156Kb).
+During the current situation, it can be confusing to know what to do, but it is important that you seek help when you need it.
+Read our guidance (PDF 163Kb) on when you should attend our emergency department.

 - high temperature